 HOPD/ASCs to report discarded single-dose, single-use package drugs

-CMS proposes that payment reflect additional marginal resource costs in procuring domestically made approved N95 respirators.
-CMS proposes to provide these as biweekly interim lump-sum payments.
+CMS finalizes that payment reflect additional marginal resource costs in procuring domestically made, approved N95 respirators.
+CMS finalizes biweekly interim lump-sum payments.
 Information will be collected via cost reports and apply to cost reporting periods beginning January 1, 2023.

 Mental health services furnished remotely

-As a continuation of existing policies under the PHE for CY 2023, CMS is proposing to consider mental health services furnished remotely by hospital staff using communications technology to beneficiaries in their homes as covered outpatient department services payable under the OPPS.
-CMS would also create OPPS-specific coding for these services.
+As a continuation of existing policies under the PHE for CY 2023, CMS is finalizing that mental health services furnished remotely by hospital staff using communications technology to beneficiaries in their homes are considered covered outpatient department services payable under the OPPS.
+CMS also creates OPPS-specific coding for these services.

-CMS proposes an in-person service within six months prior to the initiation of the remote service is required with in-person service required every 12 months thereafter.
-Exceptions to the in-person visit requirement may be made based on beneficiary circumstances (with the reason documented in the patient’s medical record), and that more frequent visits are also allowed under the proposed policy, as driven by clinical needs on a case-by-case basis.
-CMS proposes that audio-only interactive telecommunications systems may be used to furnish these services in instances where the beneficiary is not capable of, or does not consent to, the use of two-way, audio/video (synchronous) technology.
+CMS finalizes an in-person service within six months prior to the initiation of the remote service is required for telehealth mental health services beginning after the 152nd day after the end of the PHE with in-person service required every 12 months thereafter.
+Exceptions to the in-person visit requirement may be made based on beneficiary circumstances (with the reason documented in the patient’s medical record), and that more frequent visits are also allowed under the policy, as driven by clinical needs on a case-by-case basis.
+CMS finalizes that audio-only interactive telecommunications systems may be used to furnish these services in instances where the beneficiary is not capable of, or does not consent to, the use of two-way, audio/video (synchronous) technology.

-CMS proposes creating three OPPS-specific codes (see recreated table 47) to describe these services and those code descriptors will specify that the beneficiary must be in their home and that there is no associated professional service billed under the PFS.
-CMS proposes that all hospital staff performing these services must be licensed to furnish these services consistent with all applicable state laws regarding scope of practice, and that hospital clinical staff be physically located in the hospital/HOPD when furnishing services remotely using communications technology.
-CMS notes that the proposal would also allow these services to be billed by Critical Access Hospitals (CAHs), even though CAHs are not paid under the OPPS.
+CMS finalizes creating three OPPS-specific codes (see recreated table 47) to describe these services and those code descriptors will specify that the beneficiary must be in their home and that there is no associated professional service billed under the PFS.
+CMS finalizes that all hospital staff performing these services must be licensed to furnish these services consistent with all applicable state laws regarding scope of practice.
+CMS exempts these services from having staff be physically located in the hospital/HOPD when furnishing services remotely using communication technology.

-With respect to payment, CMS proposes to use the PFS as proxy (see Table 48).
-CMS seeks specific comment on this proposal.
+With respect to payment, CMS uses the PFS as proxy.

 Supervision by nonphysician practitioners for diagnostic services

-CMS proposes to revise existing supervision requirements to clarify that nurse practitioners, clinical nurse specialists, physician assistants, certified registered nurse anesthetists, and certified nurse midwives may provide general, direct, and personal supervision of outpatient diagnostic services to the extent that those professionals are authorized to do so under their scope of practice and applicable state law.
+CMS finalizes revisions to existing supervision requirements to clarify that nurse practitioners, clinical nurse specialists, physician assistants, certified registered nurse anesthetists, and certified nurse midwives may provide general, direct, and personal supervision of outpatient diagnostic services to the extent that those professionals are authorized to do so under their scope of practice and applicable state law.
 This would apply to Prospective Payment Systems (PPS) and CAHs.

 Sole community hospitals (SCH) site neutral exemption, payments

 CMS has an existing policy to pay for a clinic visit (G0463) at excepted off-campus provider-based departments (PBDs) a site neutral rate equivalent to the PFS, or roughly 40% of the regular OPPS rate.
-CMS proposes to now exempt excepted off-campus PBDs of rural SCHs from this policy because it believes that these visits are not driven by volume but by factors other than the payment differential for this service.
-CMS proposes to pay the OPPS payment rate, rather than the PFS-equivalent rate at SCHs.
+CMS finalizes it will now exempt excepted off-campus PBDs of rural SCHs from this policy because it believes that these visits are not driven by volume but by factors other than the payment differential for this service.
+CMS finalizes paying the OPPS payment rate, rather than the PFS-equivalent rate at SCHs.
 (As a reminder, CMS has already exempted SCH from its 340B payment reductions.)

 Changes to Inpatient Only (IPO) list

-For 2023, CMS proposes removing 10 services from the IPO list, eight of which are maxillofacial procedures, while adding eight newly created CPT codes to the IPO list, six of which relate to hernias.
+For 2023, CMS finalizes removing 11 services from the IPO list, many of which are maxillofacial procedures, while adding eight newly created CPT codes to the IPO list, six of which relate to hernias.

-CMS proposes to add a new service category to the existing services requiring prior authorization.
+CMS finalizes the addition of a new service category to the existing services requiring prior authorization.
 The category is “Facet Joint Interventions,” and includes facet joint injections, medial branch blocks, and facet joint nerve destruction.
-The requirement would begin March 1, 2023 and covers CPT codes 64490 – 64495 and 64633 – 64636.
+The requirement would begin July 1, 2023 and covers CPT codes 64490 – 64495 and 64633 – 64636.